keksipurkki/lagrange-interpolation/README.md

 ## The code

-The interpolation formula can reformulated in matrix notation:
+The interpolation formula can expressed in matrix notation:

 ![The Lagrange interpolation formula](lip_equation.png?raw=true "The Lagrange interpolation formula")